“Gar firdaus, ruhe zamin ast, hamin asto, hamin asto, hamin asto” (If there is a heaven on earth, it’s here, it’s here, it’s here)

 Trek To Bijli Mahadev

 It is one of the short treks of Himachal Pradesh.
-The trek starts from Chansari village and is 3kms long only with merely taking an hour to reach the top.
+The trekking starts from Chansari village and is 3kms long only with merely taking an hour to reach the top.
 There is a temple at the top of the hill, Bijli Mahadev temple which is named as this because of the famous legend that the lingam at the temple is shattered often with the flash of lightening (bijli) and the priest makes sure that the lingam is bounded together again with the help of sattoo and butter.
 The spectacular view of the Kullu valley and the Parvati valley can be seen from here.

 There is also a 60feet high staff which sparkles like a silver needle in the sun and is believed to be the reason why lightning strikes this place often.